Nandaka/DanbooruDownloader/readme.txt

     - The query.
     - The settings (screen shot is fine, please upload it to http://imgur.com/)
     - The error message (screen shot also fine)

+Q6: I got a lot of skipped files when do batch download!
+A6: It is caused of the target filename is already exists.
+Add %md5% in your filename format.

 Supported Board
 =============================